A delicious way to use up sourdough discard! This soft Sourdough Pumpkin Bread recipe with cinnamon sugar topping makes two loaves.

 - Fold in the starter.

-- Add the flour, salt, baking powder, baking soda and cinnamon.
+- Add the flour, salt, baking powder, baking soda and pumpkin pie spice.
 Mix just until combined.

 - Spray 2 8.5” x 4.5” loaf pans with cooking spray.